 FixYa is a site where people can post ‘how do i fix…’ questions online, and other members volunteer suggestions to solve the problem.
 This is similar to Quora and Yahoo Answers.
-While there have been debates on the quality of the answers (FixYa seems to reward speed over accuracy) and the quality of the questions (many seekers are not good at articulating their problem, or even the make and model of device they are using), or the revenue model, I have been participating from time to time on the free site, for the good feeling of helping others.
+While there have been debates on the quality of the answers (FixYa seems to reward speed over accuracy), the quality of the questions (many seekers are not good at articulating their problem, or even the make and model of device they are using), or the revenue model (every question gets a ‘suggested answer’ to pay for telephone support from 6Ya.com), I have been participating from time to time on the free site, for the good feeling of helping others.

 However, the FixYa site is now overrun with ‘questions’ that consist of spam.
-The form this is taking presently are posts that provide a phone number for support for a particular company or a particular region, such as “GMail Support for New York l8Oo.3*33`l23.5 “.
-You see what they are doing, interspersing characters and substituting alphabetic lookalikes for numbers, to evade a simple ###-###-#### filter that would reject the post.
-FixYa’s elementary algorithm is fooled by the simplest of evasions.
+The form this is taking are posts that provide a phone number for support for a particular company or product, such as “GMail Support for New York l8OO.333~l23.5 Toll Free “, interspersing characters and substituting alphabetic lookalikes for numbers. (to skirt a simple ###-###-#### filter that would reject the post.
+FixYa’s elementary algorithm is fooled by the simplest of evasions).

 The dark side is that these toll free numbers will connect unsuspecting users with criminal call centers,